 The first step of the design was to calculate the dimensions for every element.
 In particular, the helix should be the same diameter throughout its length, and therefore the length of the arms forming the helix is important.
 Eq.
 1 shows the formula for this length, l, where r is the radius and h is the height of the helix.
 The antenna guide instructed to make the long loop’s height 560 mm and the shorter loop 512 mm.
 In addition, both loops had a diameter of 355.6 mm.
 By using this formula, we calculated the lengths of each loops and made adjustments to allow the use of 90° elbows instead of bending one long piece of copper tubing to make each loop.

 The final design using 8 mm copper tube with the dimensions shown as cut lengths for 137.55 MHz, shown in Fig. 2.
 Construction began by drilling four 8 mm holes at the top of the mast at right angles.
 Four 8 mm holes were also drilled below but the holes for the small loop were above the bigger loop holes by 24 mm.
 In addition, two parallel 7 mm holes were also drilled slightly below the top holes for the cable entry and exit, as shown in Fig. 1.
-The copper tubing was then straightened and cut into lengths to the dimensions shown in Fig. 2.
+The copper tubing was then straightened and cut into lengths to the dimensions shown here.

 The top four horizontal tubes were then positioned inside the mast.
 In the original design, the connections at the top of the helix were almost impossible to do inside the mast, as the connection had to be made to the ends of the four tubes, two of which were 24 mm below the top two.
-Instead, we decided to bend the tops of the small loop by 24 mm so that all four tube ends were in a common plane at the top of the mast where they can be reached, as seen in Fig. 4.
+Instead, we decided to bend the tops of the small loop by 24 mm so that all four tube ends were in a common plane at the top of the mast where they can be reached, as seen here.
 Four turns of the feeder cable were wound around the support mast to form the balun and taped into position.

 The lower two horizontal sections were mounted in the mast and centrally positioned.
 The four longest cuts of copper tube were carefully bent anticlockwise, and copper elbows were placed on the top and bottom horizontal tubes.
 The bent sections were positioned on the elbows to form the helix.
 Final soldering into place was done using a gas torch and an end cap was placed on top for weatherproofing .